-President Gotabaya Rajapaksa's government has reintroduced absolute executive rule, militarisation and securitisation of the state, abolishing the separation of powers and vital institutional checks and balances necessary for a functioning democracy.
-The presidency bases itself on a majoritarian ethno-nationalistic ideology and discriminatory practices towards ethnic and religious minorities are becoming the norm.
+The current government has seen increased militarisation and securitisation of the state, and a dilution of the principle of separation of powers and vital institutional checks and balances necessary for a functioning democracy.
+The presidency bases itself on a majoritarian ethnonationalistic ideology and discriminatory practices towards ethnic and religious minorities are becoming the norm.